Gemba/arcade-dt/README.md

 [...]
 ```

 That's it.
 From this point configure your new joysticks as usual in EmulationStation, RetroArch, ...

-Pop your favorite beverage and revel in your success!
+Grab your favorite beverage and revel in your success!

-# How Do I ...?
+## How Do I ...?

-## Change the Displayed Event Device Name
+### Change the Displayed Event Device Name

 Review the `label = ...` entries in `gpio-joystick.dts` in the `gpio-joy1`, `gpio-joy2` nodes and the labels in the `gpio-mcp-joystick-tpl.dts` in the `gpio-mcp-joy1`, `gpio-mcp-joy2`, ... nodes.
 Rebuild and re-install the DTBO files.

-## Enable all Eight MCP Devices
+### Enable all Eight MCP Devices

 Edit `gpio-mcp-joystick-tpl.dts` and add fragments with the IDs 55 to 58.
 Copy an existing fragment and adjust the ID, the node name (`gpio-mcp-joy5`, aso.) and the `label = "..."`.
 Also add entries in the `__override__` section, which refer back to the fragment ID, for example joystick 5 would read as `joy5 = <0> "+55";`.
 Rebuild and re-install the DTBO files.

-## Change GPIO Ports and/or Event Codes
+### Change GPIO Ports and/or Event Codes

 GPIO: You can change `EV_KEY` event codes in the `gpio-joystick.dts` in `fragment@3` and `fragment@4` and for the hotkey in `fragment@7` and `fragment@8`.
 Be careful when changing GPIO assignments in the DTS file: Each GPIO number can only be used once and must be element of the `brcm,pins` set for either joystick 1 or joystick 2.
 Remember you can also re-assign GPIO ports via dtparams to the `gpio-joystick` device tree object in your `config.txt` (see config section).

 MCP: You can change `EV_KEY` event codes for the device tree object `gpio-mcp-joystick` in the [`include/mcp-port-map.h`](include/mcp-port-map.h).
 You may have different mappings per MCP but to do so you have to copy and rename the `ARCADE_DT_MCP_PORT_MAP` define and use the define in the `gpio-mcp-joystick-tpl.dts`.
 Rebuild and re-install the DTBO files.

-# Troubleshooting
+## Troubleshooting

 - Add `dtdebug=1` to your `config.txt` and reboot.
 After reboot `sudo vclog -m` (or `vcdbg log msg` on older Raspi OS installations) will show some hints how the devices were detected and the device tree was built.
 - With `dtc -I fs /proc/device-tree` you get the device tree dumped as it is configured for the kernel.
 - If you don't get `EV_KEY` events when using an MCP23017, double check if you have the interrupt line properly connected and assigned the matching GPIO via `gpiopin=<n>`
 - If you get `Failed to allocate -1716518942 bytes for message buffer` (or similar) when running `sudo vcdbg log msg` on your Raspberry Pi 3 then add `total_mem=1008` in your `config.txt`.
 Full context [here](https://github.com/raspberrypi/bookworm-feedback/issues/45#issuecomment-1757462905).

-# References
+## References

 - Primer on Device Tree and a little history: [Device Tree for Dummies](https://bootlin.com/pub/conferences/2014/elc/petazzoni-device-tree-dummies/petazzoni-device-tree-dummies.pdf) (2013)
 - [Raspberry Pi Devicetree Documentation](https://github.com/raspberrypi/documentation/blob/develop/documentation/asciidoc/computers/configuration/device-tree.adoc)